CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 I noticed I could invoke my up-sweep and down-sweep kernels with a different number of blocks and threads per block at each iteration, since each iteration operates on a different number of elements in the array.
 This, together with a calculation of a "nodeIdx" in those kernels, allow me to invoke fewer kernels when the algorithm allows for it (i.e. when the sweeps are closer to the root).

+This adds value by improving the performance of the GPU approach enough that, even with global memory accesses, it can outperform the CPU scan for large enough arrays.

 ### Radix Sort ("Part 6")

 I implemented a GPU radix sort using my work-efficient GPU scan with global memory.
 It may be invoked with: